awpala/my-omscs-notes/cs-6290/06-ilp.md

 Thus far we have seen that:
   * **read-after-write (RAW)** dependencies are of concern due to having to feed the required value from a previous instruction, thereby causing a delay
-  * **write-after-write (WAW)** dependencies are of concern due to ensuring that the downstream-most instruction indeed occurs intended (i.e., writes a valid value to the register)
+  * **write-after-write (WAW)** dependencies are of concern due to ensuring that the downstream-most instruction indeed occurs as intended (i.e., writes a valid value to the register)

 **Anti-dependencies** (cf. Lesson 3) are also of concern here, because it is undesirable to overwrite results *before* the instructions requiring the results have a chance to actually use them.